on-device-ml/llamaratti/README.md

 - llamaratti uses llama.cpp multimodal libraries that are still **in development**.  **This means this project will be impacted by future updates**.

-- A playground/tool for developers creating on-device Apple Silicon apps that use llama.cpp's multimodal capabilities.
+- llamaratti is a playground/tool for developers creating on-device Apple Silicon apps that use llama.cpp's multimodal capabilities.
 Provides features such as drag/drop/conversion of multimedia files, simple prompt selection, simple changes to model settings, timing of loading/querying and simple metrics that can help visualize the system impact of models.

 - Currently supports multimodal models only.
 If you're looking for text inference, there are plenty of great Apps to do this, such as LM Studio.